incepter/react-async-states/packages/docs/docs/api/producer-function.md

 ---
 # The producer function

-The producer function is the function that returns the state value, it may be:
+The producer function is the function that returns the state's value, it may be:

 - A regular function returning a value.
 - A pure function returning a value based on the previous value (aka reducer).
 - A generator (must return the state value).
 - An asynchronous function using `async/await`.
 - A regular function returning a `Promise` object.
+- `undefined`.

-The main goal and purpose is to run your function, it receives one argument like this:
+The main goal and purpose is to run your function, it receives a single argument like this:
 ```javascript
 // somewhere in the code, simplified:
 yourFunction({